 The atheist must believe there is no God; they cannot know there is no God.
 This is because knowing there is no God is a universal negative; to do so would require omniscience.
 The atheist would basically have to be God to know there is no God.

-Therefore atheism is a belief ultimately based on a philosophical viewpoint, not on any evidence that God does not exist.
+Therefore atheism is a belief ultimately based on a philosophical viewpoint, not on any conclusive evidence that God does not exist.
 Because of the faith required to hold that philosophical viewpoint, atheism has belief at its core, and atheists absolutely require faith to hold their belief.
 Atheists generally don't like to have it pointed out to them that their atheism is faith based and will often strongly deny it, even when it's clearly explained.
 This is reflected in the book title You Can Lead an Atheist to Evidence, But You Can't Make Him Think.
 Atheism takes more misguided faith than they care to admit, and more faith than it takes to believe that God does exist, as is made clear in the book I Don't Have Enough Faith to be an Atheist.
 Quite simply, Christianity is far more rational than atheism.
 The book Christianity for Skeptics puts atheism in perspective:

 Atheism is a journey without a destiny, a body without a soul, a religion without reason, life without meaning, a faith without hope, and a universe without God.